GoBootcamp/book/chapters/types.md

 As you can see this is a very powerful way to build data structures but it's even more interesting when thinking about it in the context of interfaces.
-By composing one of your structure with one implementing a given interface, your structure automatically implements the structre.
+By composing one of your structure with one implementing a given interface, your structure automatically implements the interface.

 Here is another example, this time we will look at implementing a `Job` struct that can also behave as a [logger](http://golang.org/pkg/log/#Logger).